gojek/clickstream-web/README.md

 ### Options

-The contrsuctor takes a options object as parameter which has `event`, `batch` & `network` options as property.
+The contrsuctor takes an options object as parameter which has `event`, `batch` & `network` options as property.

 ```
 {